-- (1) The proposal complies with the Flood Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the existing dwelling is not located within the flood hazard overlay area and is not at any additional risk in the event of flooding. - (2) The proposal complies with the Bushfire Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the proposed use will not increase the risk to people or property. - (3) The proposal complies with the Natural Features and Resources overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code - (c) the proposed new boundary is not located within the identified mapped MSES area and does no pose any additional impact on the MSES area. - (d) The proposed development will not cause any additional loss or fragmentation of agricultural land classified as Class A or B.
+- (1) The proposal complies with the Flood Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the existing dwelling is not located within the flood hazard overlay area and does not pose any additional risk in the event of flooding. - (d) there is sufficient area on lot 2 for a dwelling and associated infrastructure to be built outside of the flood hazard area. - (2) The proposal complies with the Bushfire Hazard overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code; - (c) the proposed use will not increase the risk to people or property. - (d) Suitable bushfire fighting water storage system existing. - (e) Existing dwelling is outside of the bushfire hazard area and there is sufficient area on both lots for future development. - (3) The proposal complies with the Natural Features and Resources overlay code as- - (a) it achieves the purpose and overall outcomes of the code; - (b) it complies with the performance outcomes of the code - (c) the proposed development is not located within the identified mapped MSES area and does no pose any additional impact on the MSES area. - (d) The proposed development will consolidate the agricultural land classified as Class A or B and enhance the agricultural useability of the site.